Safe, Effective Pain Treatment

 In our clinic, we believe the underlying issues causing the pain need to be addressed in order to effectively alleviate the pain.
 For example, pain associated with a dental malocclusion often does not resolve once the dentist corrects the patient's bite.
 In this case, the underlying cause of pain has often shifted from the occlusion itself, to a chronic disorder involving facial and jaw muscles.
 To effectively treat the pain, the practitioner must identify the historic and current causes of pain, and develop a personalized treatment plan to address all relevant causes.

-We use Acupuncture and other related natural modalities for the treatment of pain.
-Acupuncture is a well-documented therapy in the use of pain management and reduction.
-Acupuncture has point specific effects such as nerve blocking and direct effects on muscles, tendons and ligaments.
-Acupuncture also has systemic effects such as increasing the release of pain relieving neurotransmitters and increasing the production of natural anti-inflammatory factors.
+We use Acupuncture, Tuina therapeutic massage, and other related natural modalities to treat pain.
+Acupuncture is a well-documented therapy for pain management and reduction.
+Acupuncture has point-specific effects such as nerve blocking and direct impact on muscles, tendons and ligaments.
+Acupuncture also has systemic effects such as increasing the release of pain-relieving neurotransmitters and increasing the production of natural anti-inflammatory factors.

-Acupuncture is effective.
-Its effects are cumulative over time.
-Each treatment builds on past treatments.
-However, unlike conventional pharmaceuticals, acupuncture's effect are natural, working with your body to provide pain relief.
+Acupuncture and Tui Na massage are effective.
+Their effects are cumulative over time, and each treatment builds on past treatments.
+However, unlike conventional pharmaceuticals, acupuncture and Tui Na’s effects are natural, working with your body to provide pain relief.

 Examples of common disorders we treat